asanmateu/cdcleaner-tool/README.md

 4. Create a new conda environment using environment export found in the tool's conda directory:
 ```
-# If this doesn't work try -f path/to/cdcleaner-conda-env.yml OR try navigating to the directory where the file is.
+# Navigate to conda directory in the tool's package and create the environment with the .yml file

+$ cd ~/desktop/joor-cd-cleaner/conda

 $ conda env create -f cdcleaner-conda-env.yml
 ```